ronmoore3/eecs738projects-Machine-Learning/Probably_Interesting_Data/README.md

 The purpose of this project is to show how machine learning algorithms can be used to model distributions on features within the dataset.

 #### *Data*
-The datasets used can be located in the 'Data' subfolder of this repository
+The datasets used for this project can be located in the 'Data' subfolder of this repository
+##### Horse Dataset
+The horse dataset looks at features that could help determine if a horse was going to die soon \
+Some interesting features include:
+* respiratory rate
+* pulse
+* cell volume
+##### Mushroom Dataset
+The mushroom dataset looks at features that could help determine whether a type of mushroom is poisonous \
+Some interesting features include:
+* respiratory rate
+* pulse
+* cell volume

 #### *EM Algorithm Implementation*
 For this project, the Expectation Maximization (EM) algorithm was implemented in order to construct univariate Gaussian mixture models for the various features of a given dataset.